Neka Art Museum: Buildings

 Upper stairs and adjacent to the East West Annex is the Kris Hall, which is home to a superb collection of kris (also known as keris).

-Collections
+Pavilions and Collections

+Balinese Painting Hall

-Classical Puppet Style Painting.
-Originating from the 17th century or earlier, these artworks are usually anonymous but include work by Mangku Mura and I Nyoman Arcana.
+Classical Puppet Style Painting : Originating from the 17th century or earlier, these artworks are usually anonymous but include work by Mangku Mura and I Nyoman Arcana.

-Ubud Style Painting.
-Appearing after the 1920s, these works show the influence of European painters.
+Ubud Style Painting : Appearing after the 1920s, these works show the influence of European painters.

+Arie Smit Pavilion

+NAM has the biggest collections of Arie Smit with the earliest painting from the Maestro dated to 1940s when he was still deployed as a Dutch soldier in Cideng, Jakarta.